-6. Agencies should conduct periodic reviews of their existing permitting structures, consistent with the Administrative Conference's Recommendation 2014-5, Retrospective Review of Agency Rules.
-In reviewing existing permitting structures, agencies should consider the factors articulated in recommendations 3-4 and, where appropriate and consistent with statutory mandates, consider reforming existing permitting systems to align more closely with the goals the agency seeks to accomplish.
+- 5. Agencies should conduct periodic reviews of their existing permitting structures, consistent with the Administrative Conference's Recommendation 2014-5, Retrospective Review of Agency Rules. - 6.
+In reviewing existing permitting structures, agencies should consider the factors in recommendations 3-4 and, where appropriate and consistent with statutory mandates, consider reforming existing permitting systems to align more closely with the goals the agency seeks to accomplish. - 7.
+Subject to budgetary and legal constraints, including the Paperwork Reduction Act and other statutory restrictions on data collection and dissemination, agencies should consider incorporating data-collection into new and existing permitting systems to aid analysis and review.